 You can choose your offshoring destination based on your talent requirements.
 Offshore destinations have seen a spurt in training institutions imparting professional technical courses such as engineering, mathematics, science, and technology.

-Offshore professionals are available to work in the shifts their clients want them to.
-This ensures an overlap of working hours (just like nearshore countries) and a quick turnaround.
+Offshore professionals are available to work the shifts their clients want them to.
+This ensures an overlap of working hours (like in nearshore countries) and a quick turnaround.